fleetdm/fleet/articles/deploy-fleet-on-aws-ecs.md

 # Deploy Fleet on AWS ECS

-> **This article was archived on May 15, 2024** and may be out of date.
+> **This article was archived on May 16, 2024,** and may be outdated.
 Check out [Deploy Fleet](https://fleetdm.com/docs/deploy/deploy-fleet) for our recommended deployment method.

 ![Deploy Fleet on AWS ECS](../website/assets/images/articles/deploy-fleet-on-aws-ecs-800x450@2x.png)